wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-windows-tutorial.md

 	![Configure VM settings](./media/virtual-machines-windows-tutorial/create_vm_summary.PNG)

-8. While Azure creates the virtual machine, you can track the progress in **Notifications**, in the Hub menu.
-After Azure creates the virtual machine, you'll see it on your Startboard unless you cleared **Pin to Startboard** in the **Create virtual machine** blade.
+8. While Azure creates the virtual machine, you can track the progress under **Virtual Machines** in the hub menu.

 ## Log on to the virtual machine